 A valid yellow fever vaccination certificate is required for entry into Jordan if you have come from or transited an area where there is a risk of transmission.

 Under Jordanian law, a husband may prevent his wife and children from leaving Jordan, even if they are Australian citizens.

-If you travel between Jordan and Israel, you may experience difficulties in or be refused entry to some Arab and Muslim nations if your passport has evidence of travel to Israel, including entry and exit stamps issued at border crossings in Jordan, or if your luggage has stickers indicating you have been to Israel.
+You may be refused entry to some Arab and Muslim nations if your passport contains evidence of travel to Israel, including entry and exit stamps issued at border crossings in Jordan, or if your luggage has stickers indicating you have been to Israel.

 Safety and security

 Za’atari refugee camp: We advise you to reconsider your need to travel to the Za’atari refugee camp because of its unpredictable security environment and the occurrence of riots.
 Humanitarian workers have been injured in the camp.